Dallas Divorce Attorney

 Regardless of whether your divorce is contested or uncontested, we recommend that you hire a qualified attorney who will protect your rights and your interests, who will listen to you, who will ensure that your rights are protected and if you have children, one who ensure that your parenting rights are protected.
 At Goldstein & Scopellite, PC, our attorneys will take the time to ascertain all of your facts, we will aggressively represent you, we will take the necessary path to reach a successful resolution in your matter, and we will protect your rights and interests, while listening to what you have to say.

 If you have already been through a divorce and you need assistance in modifying the current support or custody orders entered with the court, please contact us at Goldstein & Scopellite, PC for assistance.
 One of our experienced Family Law attorneys will be happy to review your current order and the facts of your case in order o determine the best way to proceed based and to reach your goals.

 Contact a Dallas Divorce Attorney

 Divorce laws in Texas can be challenging and stressful.
 If you are filing for divorce in Texas, considering a divorce, or if you have any questions regarding the divorce process, your children, child support, property division, spousal maintenance or domestic violence, please contact us by email or telephone.
-We can be reached at (214) 351-9100 or by email.
+We can be reached at our Addison or Dallas offices, by calling (214) 351-9100 or by email.
 One of our experienced divorce attorneys will be happy to speak to you by telephone and to set up a consultation to further discuss your matter.
-We service the Collin County and Greater Dallas Texas area.
+We service the Collin County, TX, Denton County and Dallas County and the Greater Dallas Texas area.